vivek-vishwanath/xv6/README.md

 Similar to lab 2, there is a hand graded section of the lab.
 We will check for the following:
 - Mutal exclusion in newly created kernel data structures
-- Attempts to attempts to subvert the autograder
+- Attempts to subvert the autograder
 - Violations of the student honor code